 - Saying words differently each time they try to say them.

 If your child is at nursery or school, discuss your concerns with them and agree together whether a referral is needed.

-For Early years settings you can use the KCHFT Speech screen tool to help to decide if a referral is required.
+For Early years settings, please use the KCHFT Speech screen tool to help to decide if a referral is required, and submit a copy of this with your referral.
 One hard copy of this screen is available to all settings for free.
 Alternatively please refer to below.

 For school-aged children referrals should include a recent Speech Link assessment and evidence of two terms’ worth of support in school.